 Designed for graduates of diploma, advanced diploma or degree programs in engineering - 2020/2021

-This program is for international students only for September 2020.
+This program is for international students only.

 In this one-year Ontario College Graduate Certificate, students will engage with materials, design, and fabrication theory and practices for composites and advanced materials, including carbon, laminate, glass, and fabric reinforcement, destructive and non-destructive tensile testing techniques, and infusion and machining techniques.
 The curriculum will also emphasize quality assurance, safety, evaluation and control methods.